LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/manager tools for messaging/all-connections.md

 This area is a useful tool for managers to search through closed conversations, including for survey answers to open questions.

 ![](/img/allconnections1.png)

 All Connections allows agent managers and agents to view the entire flow of a conversation, including transfers to another agent or skill, offering them a detailed understanding of the consumer experience and agent performance.

 Advanced filtering and search capabilities lead to meaningful analysis on business topics, consumer satisfaction, and operational effectiveness

 * Transcripts are available in near real-time, so managers can track and analyze conversations on-the-go
 * Instant insight into the consumer’s voice helps you quickly identify the topics that need addressing

+## Definitions

-**All Connections includes the following information:**
+All Connections includes the following information:

 * **Status** - the status of the conversation, whether active or closed
 * **Consumer name -** the consumer’s name as recorded in the pre-chat survey